monsterwhat/JMusic/README.md

 ### 🔧 **REST API for Integrations**
 - Based on **Quarkus REST** and **Jackson**.
-- Full programmatic control of your music library, playback, and peers.
+- Full programmatic control of your music library, playback.
 - Endpoints can be found under `src/main/java/API/Rest`.

 ### 🧠 **Efficient Data Management**